-Any experienced architect will tell you only a foolish person would build a house without first putting some specs down on paper.
+An experienced architect will tell you: only a foolish person would build a house without first putting some specs down on paper.

-A website is no different.
-It takes careful planning and precise information architecture before you can hammer that first nail, or in this case punch up that first string of code.
-And because search engine marketing success is so critically dependent on having a website with a solid underlying foundation, future efforts to optimize are riding high on your ability to deliver a cohesive plan today.
+The process of building a website is no different.
+It takes careful planning and precise information architecture before you can hammer down that first nail, or in this case… punch up that first string of code.
+And because search engine marketing success is so critically dependent on having a website with a solid underlying foundation, future efforts to optimize are riding high on your ability to deliver a cohesive plan from the start.

-Whatever we do in life, it is important to be clear about what we want to achieve.
-Otherwise, we never know when we’ve reached the end of the road.
+Whatever we do in life, it is important to be clear about what exactly we want to achieve.
+Otherwise, we will never know when we’ve reached a specific goal.
 Same goes for your website.
-Before you begin scripting a “spec doc”, learn as much as possible about the visions and goals for the website and the business behind it.
+Before you begin scripting a spec doc, learn as much as possible about the visions and goals for the website and the business behind it.

-This can include formulating thoughtful questions that provide relevant insight, creating an in-depth study of the current website and the sites of any potential competitors, and a good old-fashioned brainstorming session with members of the design and development team is always helpful.
+This can include formulating thoughtful questions that provide relevant insight, creating an in-depth study of the current website, as well as those of any potential competitors, and a good old-fashioned brainstorming session with members of the design and development team is always helpful.

 Just like a snowflake, no two specification documents are alike.
-They can be long or short.
-It can be filled with dazzling bar graphs and glossy photos, or stuffed with plain old text.
+They can be long or short, filled with dazzling graphs and photos, or stuffed with plain old text.
 An ecommerce site planning to sell only two or three different products will probably only require 15 to 20 pages worth of your ideas.
-A large ecommerce website design or news site might look like the manuscript version of “War and Peace.”
-The point is no two will be alike.
-Every one is different.
+While a large ecommerce website design or news site might look like the manuscript version of “War and Peace.”

 - Purpose of the document